22 Solo Things To Do In Seoul For An Unforgettable Trip

 21. Stroll Along Cheongdam Stream

-If you have time to spare, don’t miss Cheongdom Stream, which is not far from Myeongdong.
+If you have time to spare, don’t miss Cheongdam Stream, which is not far from Myeongdong.
 It’s a great spot to relax, take a stroll, and enjoy the quieter side of Seoul.
 While it can get busy in the summer, it’s a peaceful way to wrap up your visit to the city.

 For an extra touch, grab a bowl of hot ramyeon from a nearby convenience store and enjoy it while sitting by the stream—it’s a simple but perfect way to soak in the atmosphere.